dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

   - *Disk:* Ideally use an SSD.
 Otherwise use a 7200 rpm disk.
 Minimum read speed is 150 Mb/s, 200 Mb/s is good, 350 Mb/s or better is ideal.
-In terms of disk space, at least 60 GB is reccomended, but will depend entirely on the amount of data which is contained in the data value tables.
+In terms of disk space, at least 60 GB is recommended, but will depend entirely on the amount of data which is contained in the data value tables.
 Analytics tables require a significant amount of disk space.
 Plan ahead and ensure that your server can be upgraded